 *CAT Total Score

+Figure 2.
+Forest Plot of Quality of Life (SGRQ)

+Figure 3.
+Funnel Plot of Quality of Life by SGRQ instrument

+Quality of Life in COPD Patients

+Two studies measured the quality of life instrument with the CAT, and four studies with the SGRQ.
 Research conducted by Jarab, et al., Khdour et.al., Suhaj et.al., and Xin et.al showed an improvement in quality of life based on an assessment using the SGRQ instrument, although the increase in quality of life in the study conducted by Jarab et.al. was not significant.
 Other studies conducted by Wang et.al, 2020 and Kebede, et.al, 2022 reported that providing education on the use of inhalers using videos or information sheets can improve the quality of life in COPD patients as assessed by the CAT instrument.
 Kebede et.al, 2022 reported a decrease in the median CAT value of the intervention group between baseline and two months following discharge by 3.5 points.
 However, this result was not statistically significant when compared to the control group at 2 months after discharge (p > 0.05).
 Meanwhile, Wang et.al, 2020 reported a significant decrease in the average CAT score in the intervention group of 4.15 points (p < 0.05) compared to the control group which showed no significant differences between the pre-and post-intervention periods (p > 0.05).

+A meta-analysis was conducted using the random effect depicted in Figure 2.
+The subgroup meta-analysis was conducted between different measurement instruments and assessment period.
+Due to the limited availability of studies analyzed using the CAT instrument, subgroup analysis was exclusively conducted utilizing the SGRQ instrument.
+According to the results of the analysis, administering the intervention can substantially reduce the SGRQ score during the 6th and 12th month assessment periods (-0.75 [95% CI (-1.46 - (-.005)].
+The effect of subgroup analysis on I2 scores was insignificant (Figure 2).

 Inhaler Use Technique Accuracy